ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 Conducting a pre-mortem once doesn't mean all your risks are discovered, understood and soon to be mitigated.
 It should inform your next steps.
 Below are some suggestions of next steps you can take after your session.
 Each of these should be applicable to each of the formats introduced above.

+### Communicate, Investigate and Review

+- Document your newly identified risks and contributing causes using a format and tool which is accessible to all of your team and stakeholders.
+- Review and update your team processes and Ways of Working documents.
+Have your risk sessions highlighted gaps in the way your team currently operates?
 - The group might have gained some insight into the wider state of testing and quality in the organisation.
 Are there things you need to investigate further?
 - You might have exposed some misconceptions about the nature of testing and testing roles.
 Can you use the success of your session to amplify the relationships between testers and other roles?
-- Document your newly identified risks and contributing causes using a format and tool which is accessible to all of your team and stakeholders.
-- Gather feedback from your attendees, review it and use it to inform the next risk management session you organise.
-- Consolidate your learnings.
-Perhaps write a short summary of your experience and share it with others in your organisation.
-- Review and update your team processes and Ways of Working documents.
-Have your risk sessions highlighted gaps in the way your team currently operates?
-- Reflect on the format.
-Would a different format suit your team's current context or the culture of your organisation better?
-- Regularly revisit the risks you’ve identified.
+- Regularly revisit the risks you’ve identified and use them to inform testing approaches.
 Highlighting relevant risks on specific tasks, agile user stories, epics, sprints, or releases might be valuable.
-- Use your collection of risks to inform your testing strategy and specific testing approaches to individual stories or epics.
 - Conduct some exploratory testing sessions and focus on high priority risks.
 You might discover new things about your existing systems.
 - Use your new perspective to question anything from your automated test coverage through to your delivery plans and product roadmaps.
-- Try to identify opportunities to collaborate and tackle problems as a team.
-- If you're creating exploratory testing charters based on the outcomes of a session, try not to make them overly specific.
-Leave some room for discovery.
-- Identify learning opportunities for the team.
-Did the team struggle with a particular testing terminology?
-Did you identify gaps in technical skills or domain knowledge?
 - Review pre-mortems against production incidents or bugs.
-Did they prepare you for actual dealing with real world risks?
-Were there significant gaps in the pre-mortems outcomes?
+Did they prepare you for actually dealing with real world risks?
+Were there any significant gaps in the pre-mortems outcomes?

+### Feedback and Learnings

+- Gather feedback from your attendees, review it and use it to inform future risk analysis sessions.
+    - Did the team struggle with a particular testing terminology?
+    - Did you identify gaps in technical skills or domain knowledge?
+    - Would a different format suit your team's current context or the culture of your organisation better?
+- Consolidate your learnings.
+Perhaps write a short summary of your experience and share it with others in your organisation.

 ## Conclusions